Call for Submissions

 Individuals who have their activities selected for presentation will share their ideas several times in a small group context.
 Typically, each presenter will have eight minutes to share the teaching activity eight times with different audience members each round.
-Presenters are expected to arrive with 75 hard copies of their assignments that will be distributed during their session.
+Presenters are expected to arrive with 75 hard copies of their assignments to be distributed during their session.

 Successful G.I.F.T. submissions must contain each of the following components:

 - Title of the activity